I’m ready to share my 28-day Rifaximin and Neomycin SIBO journal.

 Days 15-28 (Rifaximin only)

-- On day 19 I didn’t eat much, but here’s what I did eat: coffee, coconut milk, monkfruit, chicken, honey mustard, Chipotle Rice Bowl with that huge heaping of guacamole, S’mores Quest Bar, booch, peanut butter, espresso coconut chips.
+I didn’t eat much, but here’s what I did eat: coffee, coconut milk, monk fruit, chicken, honey mustard, Chipotle Rice Bowl with that huge heaping of guacamole, S’mores Quest Bar, booch, peanut butter, espresso coconut chips.
 And overall I just felt off and blah.
 I noted, “I’m bloated, lower stomach sloshing, frustrated – mad – sad, I think it’s just time to follow the tried-tested-true diet for me.”

-- So on day 20, I stopped eating the FODMAPs and grains, dairy, and anything else that’s “technically” encouraged during the antibiotic protocol.
-I also started fasting again, and fasted for 14 hours that night/morning.
+I stopped eating the FODMAPs and grains, dairy, and anything else that’s “technically” encouraged during the antibiotic protocol.
+And I also started fasting again, and fasted for 14 hours that night/morning.

-- I stayed the course, but on day 22 felt the super bloat again.
-I noted: “All this bloat — when I started Atrantil again?”
+But on day 22 felt the super bloat again, noting: “All this bloat — when I started Atrantil again?”
 But I stayed with the Atrantil through day day 24.

 - Medicine: Rifaximin x 3, WP Thyroid, LDN